-David Snodgrass, MD, is a family practice physician at Columbine Family Practice in Loveland, Colo.
+David Snodgrass, MD, is a family practice physician at Banner Health Clinic in Loveland, Colo.

 Question: With the new year approaching, I want to make some resolutions that can help me be more healthy.
 Can you give me your top five?

 Answer: You don't have to wait for New Year's Day.
 Just circle a day on a calendar and let that day be the start of a healthier you.
 Here are five resolution that I think are the most important for your health.

 - If you smoke, commit to quitting.
 If you don't smoke, don't start.
 If you need help, see your primary care provider to discuss a Quit Plan and select a quit date.
 Learn about smoking cessation.

 - Start exercising.
 Make it a regular part of your schedule.
 It should ideally include aerobic exercise, at least four days a week, 30 minutes each time, and light resistance/weight training.
 Find a friend to exercise with and make it fun.
 Challenge each other to remain faithful to your commitments.
 Start slow and gradually work up in duration of your activity.
 How many calories can you burn?

 - Improve your diet.
 Start cooking meals using fresh fruits and vegetables, whole grains (whole wheat or oat bread, whole wheat pasta, whole grain cereals such as oatmeal, whole grain rice such as brown rice or wild rice), lean meats (preferably skinless chicken and fish) and limited and trimmed pork and beef.
 Lessen or avoid soda and fast food consumption.
 Try a new recipe.